20 minutes read

 Marcelina Lipska, CEO of F1Brand, Digital Marketing Consultant & Strategist:

 “More often than not, I encounter the opinion that only large companies that have the best specialists can afford to analyze data, because the process is expensive and complicated.
 This is a myth!
-In times of digitization and accelerated digital transformation, we have access to knowledge and tools that allow for effective analytics, even for the smallest of players.
+In times of digitization and accelerated digital transformation, we have access to knowledge and tools that allow for effective analytics and data-driven marketing, even for the smallest of players.
 The analysis of user behavior is important at every stage of business development, regardless of its size or industry.
 I have always said not to trust your gut feeling and make decisions based solely on data, and this approach works every time.
 I observe how the businesses that I consult or run achieve better results after implementing analytical recommendations.

 What gives businesses a real advantage today is combining quantitative (Google Analytics) and qualitative data (e.g. CUX).
 Not so long ago, I consulted a client from the training industry who sold online courses.
 The campaign seemed to work great, potential users came to the landing page, spent a lot of time there, added the product to the basket, and then abandoned the basket.
 What did my client do?
 They launched a remarketing campaign for abandoned carts.
 The problem was that the campaign did not bring any results, because the reason for the situation was not known.
 All they had was Google Analytics figures.
 It wasn’t until we implemented qualitative analysis and analyzed the recordings that we found a solution.
 Customers saw the price of 499 PLN for the course, but after adding it to the basket the price was suddenly 599 PLN – they had the right to feel cheated, right?
 I see so many of these cases on a daily basis!